lethain/staff-eng/content/guides/managing-staff-plus-engineers.md

 ---
-title: "Managing Staff-plus engineers"
+title: Managing Staff-plus engineers
-url: "/guides/managing-staff-plus-engineers"
+url: /guides/managing-staff-plus-engineers
-date: "2020-11-25"
+date: '2020-11-25'
+weight: 26000
+book_section: Resources
 ---

 While getting feedback on _[StaffEng](http://staffeng.com)_, one request was for more content on managing Staff-plus engineers.
 It doesn’t quite fit the theme--that effort is focused on the Staff engineers themselves rather the company or the manager--but it’s an interesting topic and a worthy appendix.